Dinger-V/twitter-saver/README.md

 ```
 to rebuild the program

+(note that you need a C compiler for this e.g: gcc)

 run ./saver and just paste the twit url + your category.

 Note that if the category you entered doesn't exist then it would make a new one for you